 I also make most of my affiliate income online through Pinterest (and I teach a course showing you how to do the same) so you can be sure that Tailwind is a huge part of my income-earning strategy.

-Here’s how I integrate Tailwind into my Pinterest marketing efforts to get the most bang for my buck.
+Here’s how I integrate this Pinterest scheduling tool into my blog marketing efforts to get the most bang for my buck.

 In this post you will find

 - Set Up Your Pinterest Profile and Keep It Optimized